 Related Art Sparks activities for grade levels: K – 5th: Pony Express satchels

-Enduring Spirit: Native American Artistic Traditions takes a regional look at the art made by native peoples from the Great Plains, Indian Territory, the East, the Southwest and the Northwest Coast.
+Enduring Spirit: Native American Art takes a regional look at the art made by native peoples from the Great Plains, Indian Territory, the East, the Southwest and the Northwest Coast.

 Related Art Sparks activities for grade levels: K – 5th: terra cotta pueblo pots or feather fans

 Ancient Americas: Treasures from the Pre-Columbian Collections teaches students about the life and culture south of the border from ancient to modern times.
 Highlights include Mexican masks and paintings, effigies from ancient civilizations and Incan artifacts.